 Do not tell if you are taking ginseng for 5 days or 50 days .
 If you eat 5 slices of 6-year-old red ginseng daily, the active ingredients contained in it after purification and crystallization have a weight of almost 1 whole slices.
 This is a long-term benefit, whether you are suffering from cardiovascular , immune or nervous effects.
 Numerical expression will offer the ginseng dosing calculator over time for specific effects , but this is only in the functional design phase, for unusable practice.

 If you are only taking ginseng for feelings, you may be disappointed

-I myself have once approached the ginseng with no expectations, and subjectively I was surprised by his mental activation .
+I myself have once approached the ginseng with no expectations and subjectively I was surprised by his mental activation .
 I compared it to amphetamine or cocaine, but I did not have a personal experience with it.
-(I just noticed that my gossip notes are suspiciously similar to Sigmund Freud's clues about the cocaine he had been dropped off.)
+(I just noticed that my scraps of ginsliness suspiciously resemble Sigmund Freud's clues about the cocaine he had been dropped off.)
 On the other hand, people who had experience with narcotics were in all cases disappointed with ginseng.
-They said that, compared to amphetamines, there was "nothing" about ginseng that "could not be compared at all".
-Perhaps I should change the way of writing so that the psychotic effects of ginseng do not create unrealistic ideas about the gypsum's psychotropic effects.
+They said that, compared to amphetamines, "nothing" was ginseng that "could not be compared at all".
+Perhaps I should change the way of writing so that the psychotic effects of ginseng do not create unrealistic ideas.